tamaroning/wanco/README.md

 ## Build

 Prerequisites:
-- C++ compiler
+- CMake and C++ compiler
-- CMake
 - Cargo
 - LLVM 17
-- Linux (Unix and macOS probably work but are not tested)
+- POSIX compliant OS (Linux, macOS, etc. NOTE: Windows is not tested)
+- clang or clang++ (version 18 or later)

 First you need to clone the project:
 ```